swimos/cookbook/http_ingestion/README.md

 # HTTP Ingestion

-Code corresponding to the [HTTP Ingestion Guide](/FIXME).
+Code corresponding to the [HTTP Ingestion Guide](https://www.swimos.org/guides/http-ingestion.html).

 ## Running This Demo

+_All commands should be executed from the parent directory._

-This demo only requires running the `swim.forex.ForexPlane` class.
+This demo only requires running the `swim.vehicle.Main` class.

-Thus, `gradle http-ingress-bridges:run` is sufficient for those who pick Option 2 in [`README.md` from the parent directory](../README.md).
+Thus, `./gradlew http-ingestion:run` is sufficient for those who pick Option 2 in [`README.md` from the parent directory](../README.md).

-For those who pick Option 3, simply execute `http-ingress-bridges:build`, unpackage either artifact in `http-ingress-bridges/build/distributions`, and run the appropriate script in `bin/`; no file copying/editing is required.
+For those who pick Option 3, simply execute `./gradlew http-ingestion:build`, unpackage either artifact in `http-ingestion/build/distributions`, and run the appropriate script in `bin/`; no file copying/editing is required.